 We have strengthened and clarified when delayed connection guaranteed service level payments must be made to customers.
+Modified - we have clarified that new connections can be brought forward ahead of the agreed date.

 Customers will be eligible for a payment: